How will Kreesh fare when she looks for love among the dreaded "People of Glass"?

 Her hand trembled as she brought the blade to her heart.
 "Do not trouble yourself.
 I failed the test, like no urga.
 Celebrate my death: another fraud shattered!"
 She drove the dagger into herself.
 The pain disappointed, like the caress of a thorn.
 Stale blood rushed from her wound and mouth.
 Rose stench gagged her.
 Her eyes drooped.
 At last, she crumpled over her fallen love.

 She awoke on a bed, staring at a sky of stone like the cave urga.
-Without armor, as never before, she rolled over, she grabbed her knees to her chest.
+Stripped of her armor, for the first time in life, she rolled over, she grabbed her knees to her chest.

 Next to her slept Corwin, stripped of all but tattered undergarments.